bitifet/pasar/README.md

         // noHelp: true,    // ...to disable /help facilities.
         // noFilters: true, // ...to disable optional formatting filters.
         // "defaults.help.examples.get": [{}], // ...to automatically provide all your functions help with simple example.
+        // "defaults.authHanlder": myAuthHandler, // ...to sepcify your own authentication handler.
+        // "defaults.requestMapper": myRequestMapper, // ...to sepcify your own request mapper.
+        // "defaults.responseMapper": myResponseMapper, // ...to sepcify your own response mapper.
         // promiseEngine: myPromiseEngine, // ...to provide your own promise engine.
+        // "client.jQuery": "url_to_jQuery" // ...to override jQuery path in facility views.
+        // ...
+(See documentation for more details on available options).
     };

     var myApi = {